 Programs tend to sustain support when they maintain coherence across all three layers: when the narrative is credible to the donor, the activities are feasible for the implementer, and the outcomes are compatible with the recipient's priorities.
 Impact often depends on how well it aligns with these incentives, not only on whether the technical work is sound.

 What this means in practice is that program design is not only a technical exercise.
 It is also a political navigation exercise.
-The programs I have seen deliver the strongest results are the ones where the team understood what each layer needed and designed around those constraints from the start, rather than treating them as obstacles that appeared later.
+The programs that tend to deliver the strongest results are the ones where the team understood what each layer needed and designed around those constraints from the start, rather than treating them as obstacles that appeared later.

 When does impact become politically useful?

-Impact may not be prioritised, even when it is genuinely valuable, because it does not fit the institutional moment.
+When they are not, impact may be deprioritised even when the underlying work is genuinely valuable, because it does not fit the institutional moment.

 Where real outcomes tend to happen